Stoicon-X Melbourne 2025 took place successfully on Saturday 4 October 2025 at the Greek Community of Melbourne, 168 Lonsdale Street, Melbourne

 https://www.trybooking.com/DAEHC

-Attendees at our events have given the following feedback
+Attendees at the 2025 event have given the following feedback

 Highlights of the past events are available here: